eslamfahmy2/ElmenusTask/README.md

 * ConstraintLayout :  help place composables relative to others on the screen, and is an alternative to using multiple nested

 # Talk
 Parallax effect is done using custom Jetpack compose layouts by minabulation the transaction and alpha of composable using Column Scroll state.
-But current shared element not Supported by Jetpack Compose yet. and that my next up coming challenge 😊
+But currently shared element transation is not supported by Jetpack Compose yet. and that my next up coming challenge 😊